briggsb9/terraform-examples/README.md

-# Terraform Templates Repository
+# Terraform Examples Repository

-Welcome to the Terraform Templates Repository!
 This repository contains various Terraform templates for different scenarios, organised into folders for easy navigation and usage.
 Each folder represents a specific infrastructure scenario or use case.

 ## Available Templates